On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 Most dogs get used to a routine in a familiar environment.
 If things change, this can trigger anxiety which can affect their appetite.

 If their routine is stable, your pup might be experiencing an oral health problem that is causing pain or difficulty when they eat.
-Likewise, there might be an underlying gastrointestinal illness that’s causing the problem.
-As always, if you are concerned about your dog’s health, visit your vet for medical advice and treatment.
+There could also be an underlying gastrointestinal illness causing the problem.
+If you are concerned about your dog’s health, visit your vet for medical advice and treatment.

 Have you changed their diet recently?
 This could be another reason for their inappetence.
-If you have changed your Cavoodle’s food from kibble to fresh food, a gradual transition period is highly recommended.
-It can take some time for your pup to get used to new tastes, textures, ingredients and nutrients.
+When transitioning from kibble to fresh food, make sure it's a gradual change It can take some time for your pup to get used to new tastes, textures, ingredients and nutrients.

 Why is my Cavoodle eating grass?